highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 ```

 ## API Route Instrumentation
-Next.js apps using the Page Router need to wrap individual API routes.
+This section applies to Next.js Page Router routes only.
+Each Page Router route must be wrapped individually.

 Next.js App Router routes are automatically instrumented using the [Server Instrumentation](#server-instrumentation) instructions in the next section, particularly using `instrumentation.ts`.